diorgulescu/suckless-ubuntu/README.md

 Current goals:
 * provide a selection of useful software, avoiding apps that may not be relevant for most users (in the end, additional packages can be installed acording to the user's wishes)
 * test support for Bluetooth devices, WiFi and power management, graphics and network drivers, including printers
-* try to see if using sbase and ubase from suckless.org is feasible

 # Requirements